sareek/python/README.md

    dictionary and finally compute the total number of items you have in the inventory

 3. So, basically you write two function for that,

          a. addToInventory(inv, dragonLoot):  #line 2

          b. displayInventory(inventory):      #line 23

-4.addInventory is by, "inv=addToInventory(inv, dragonLoot)" part of the code
+4. addInventory is by, "inv=addToInventory(inv, dragonLoot)" part of the code

 5. Just go through these functions and try to understand how it works, it is pretty simple and I guess you won't have any problem